SillyTavern/SillyTavern-Docs/Installation/Docker.md

 ```

 2. Create a new folder within the `docker` folder called _plugins_.
-3. Follow your plugins instructions on installing the plugin.
+3. Follow your plugin's instructions on installing the plugin.
-4. Using `nano` or a code editor with administator rights, open _config.yaml_ (within the `config` folder) and enable `enableServerPlugins`
+4. Using `nano` or a code editor with administrator rights, open _config.yaml_ (within the `config` folder) and enable `enableServerPlugins`

 ```sh
 enableServerPlugins: true